Fortyseven/AImee/README.md

-# Aimee
+# AImee

-Aimee is a realtime LLM conversation bot using Ollama, RealtimeTTS and RealtimeSTT, all of which are built on top of OTHER projects.
+AImee is a realtime LLM conversation bot using Ollama, RealtimeTTS and RealtimeSTT, all of which are built on top of OTHER projects.
 It's just shoulders all the way down.

 This is a terminal app that listens to the currently enabled microphone, transcribes your audio, passes it through to an LLM (maintaining a context window), and then speaks the response.